iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

 A core philosophy at Iterative is open MLOps - we build tools that work with your infrastructure.
-Our toolstack is modular, so you can build your model registry on top of your existing cloud and DevOps infrastructure and avoid vendor lock-in.
+Our toolstack is modular, so you can build your model registry on top of your existing cloud and DevOps infrastructure.

 Under the hood, Iterative Studio Model Registry uses Iterative’s open-source Git-based tools [GTO] and [MLEM].